-In-person or online a student shall not touch any other person or cause another person to touch him or her on any intimate or sexual part of the body for the purpose of arousing or gratifying sexual desire in either person or to intimidate the other person.
-Further, a student shall not expose his/her genitals or other private body parts, under any circumstances either in person, online or using any electronic device.
-(See also Aggravated Offenses below.).
-Students involved in sexting (the sharing of sexually explicit photos, videos, email, text or chat by cell phone or online) that conveyed a threat, a bullying situation, or substantially disrupted school operations will be given a Level 3 consequence and may be expelled or suspended.
+In-person or online, a student shall not touch any other person or cause another person to touch them on an intimate or sexual part of the body to arouse or gratify sexual desire or intimidate the other person.
+Further, a student shall not expose their genitals or other private body parts under any circumstances, either in person, online, or using any electronic device.
+(See also L. Aggravated Offenses).
+Students involved in sexting (the sharing sexually explicit photos, videos, email, text, or chat by cell phone or online) that conveyed a threat, a bullying situation, or substantially disrupted school operations will be given a Level 3 consequence and may be expelled or suspended.